-- Crown repairs are covered once per tooth while your child is enrolled in this plan. - Repair of an implant-supported prosthesis of abutment (bridge) limited to one per tooth, for the entire time you are on this plan.
+- Crown repairs are covered once per tooth while your child is enrolled in this plan. - Repair of an implant-supported prosthesis or abutment (bridge) are limited to one per tooth, for the entire time you are on this plan.

 These crown services are not covered